dalefugier/Vectorize/README.md

 ### Details

 Vectorize is based off the famous [Potrace](http://potrace.sourceforge.net/) by Peter Selinger, whose application transforms a bitmap into a soft, scalable image made up of vectors.
-The plug-in uses a C# translation named [CsPotrace](https://www.drawing3d.de/Downloads.aspx) written by Wolfgang Nagl.

 ### Prerequisites